Oluwaseun-DE/Exchange_Rate_Pipeline/README.md

-# Exchange Rate Pipeline
+# Exchange Rate Data Pipeline
-This project focuses on designing and orchestrating an automated, reliable and scalable data pipeline with airflow to fetch, store and process exchange rates daily
+This project focuses on designing and orchestrating an automated, reliable and scalable data pipeline with airflow to fetch, store and process daily exchange rates

 ## Problem Statement
 The client, Community Exchange struggles with: